AdobeDocs/experience-platform.en/help/rtcdp/home-page-dashboards.md

 * **Total schemas**: The **Total Schemas** counter displays the number of schemas in the system.
 This counter is updated when a schema is created.
 For more information, read the [schemas overview](../xdm/home.md).
 * **Total datasets**: The **Total Datasets** counter shows the number of datasets in the system and the amount of data in [!DNL Platform].
 This counter is updated when a dataset is created.
 For more information about datasets, read the [datasets overview](../catalog/datasets/overview.md).
-* **Total profiles**: The **Profiles** count shows the total number of people with profiles in the Profile Store.
+* **Total profiles**: The **Profiles** count shows the total number of profiles your organization has within Experience Platform.
 It does not include profile fragments.
 This is your total addressable audience.
 This count uses the default [merge policy](profile/merge-policies.md) as set in the merge policy configuration in Real-Time Customer Profile.
 The number of profiles is updated once every 24 hours.
 For more information about profiles, read the [Real-Time Customer Profile overview](../profile/home.md).
 * **Total segments**: **Segments** shows the total number of segments created for the organization.
 This number is updated when new segments are created.
 For more information about segments, read the [Segmentation Service overview](../segmentation/home.md).

 ### Recent items